 Specifically, the extremely variable climate of the rugged Sierra Maestra mountains simultaneously protected Fidel Castro’s guerrillas from Batista’s army and became a second ‘enemy’ due to the environmental hardship the barbudos (a machista moniker for the guerrillas meaning bearded ones) endured.
-After 1959, the severe effects of the 1961-2 drought and Hurricane Flora in October 1963 escalated into a war of words between Cuba and the United States that was intertwined with the larger geopolitical conflict over Cuba’s Soviet-style development and US-sponsored counterrevolution.
+After 1959, this barbudo experience informed the way the new revolutionary Cuban state weathered the severe effects of the 1961-2 drought and Hurricane Flora in October 1963.
+As much as the Bay of Pigs invasion of 1961 and the Cuban Missile Crisis of 1963, I argue that these weather events shaped Cuba's developmental path that culminated in the 10 million-ton sugar harvest campaign of 1970 and escalated into a war of words between Cuba and the United States that was intertwined with the larger geopolitical conflict over the Cuban Revolution.

 The two books together constitute new ways of analyzing how the real as well as perceived effects of weather events and geography influenced a variety of historical actors’ motivations to join, resist, or stay out of revolutionary movements in Latin America.
-It also explores how revolutionaries, once in power, used their experience literally and figuratively weathering environmental hardships during their armed struggles to craft narratives legitimizing their rule as well as revolutionary environmental policy once in power.
-In so doing, the book expands our historical understanding of how climate and geography become geopoliticized, and sometimes weaponized, during times of conflict.
+They also explore how revolutionaries used their experience literally and figuratively weathering environmental hardships during their armed struggles to craft narratives legitimizing their rule as well as revolutionary environmental policy once in power.
+In so doing, the books expand our historical understanding of how climate and geography become geopoliticized, and sometimes weaponized, during times of conflict.

 My third book project analyzes how nature was genderized in Latin American history, literature and material culture during the twentieth century.
 The book, tentatively titled Gendering Nature and Technology in Modern Latin America, uses a historical and ethnographic approach to explore how Latin American elite and popular classes socioculturally perceived and represented nature and technology as either male or female, and often in racialized ways.
 It then examines how this gendering shaped Latin American development and national identity formation.

-Film and History of Latin American [Counter]Revolutions (Winter)
+• Film and History of Latin American [Counter]Revolutions

-Comparative Historical Development of Latin America and East Asia (Spring)
+• Comparative Historical Development of Latin America and East Asia